What is contemplative practice?

-Mindfulness - every Wednesday, 4:30-5pm, Little Chapel – Anam (Gaelic for “soul”) – a time of mindfulness for all college students
+- Mindfulness - every Wednesday, 4:30-5pm, Little Chapel – Anam (Gaelic for “soul”) – a time of mindfulness for all college students (Currently on Pause)

-Tai Chi with Dr. Jing Ye – every 2nd & 4th Tuesday, 12:30-1:15, at the Peace Pole behind the Student Center – free for beginners to experienced students – open for all members of the Salem Academy & College Community
+- Tai Chi with Dr. Jing Ye – every 1st & 3rd Tuesday, 12:30-1:15, in the Dance Studio.
+Our class is free and suitable for everyone from beginners to experienced students – open for all members of the Salem Academy & College Community

-Mindful Mondays – every Monday, 12:30-12:50, Little Chapel – a time of mindfulness for Academy & College employees
+- Mindful Mondays – (this meeting is currently on hold) every Monday, 12:30-12:50, Little Chapel – a time of mindfulness for Academy & College employees

 The Contemplative Tree

 Contemplative Practices are both individual and communal, still and active, quiet and loud.
 Join us as we care for ourselves, and lead others to a more centered way of living.

 CMind.
 (2021).
 The Tree of Contemplative Practices [Illustration].
 The Center for Contemplative Mind in Society.

 Past Special Events (New events will resume in the 2023-2024 academic year)

 December 6-8 in the Student Center Meeting Rooms; drop by anytime for your self-guided walk.
 Information will be available at the door.